Arvind Subramanian: Publications

 Subramanian has authored essays and other publications on growth, trade, development, institutions, aid, oil, India, Africa, and the World Trade Organization (WTO).
 He has been widely published in academic and other journals (including the American Economic Review (Papers and Proceedings), Review of Economics and Statistics, Journal of International Economics, Journal of Monetary Economics, Journal of Public Economics, Journal of Economic Growth, Journal of Development Economics, Brookings Papers on Economic Activity, Oxford Review of Economic Policy, International Monetary Fund Staff Papers, Foreign Affairs, World Economy, and Economic and Political Weekly.)

 He has also been cited in leading magazines and newspapers, including the Economist, Financial Times, The Washington Post, The New York Times, The Wall Street Journal, Newsweek, and New York Review of Books.
 He contributes frequently to the Financial Times and is a columnist in India's leading financial daily, Business Standard.

 Controversies

-In March 2013, Subramanian, then a Senior Fellow at the Peterson Institute and CGD, appeared before United States House Committee on Ways and Means hearing on "US-India trade relations: Opportunities and Challenges."
-During his testimony, Arvind Subramanian stated that "by discriminating against Indian companies and exporters, (US initiatives) will exert natural pressure on India to open up".
+In March 2013, Subramanian, then a Senior Fellow at the Peterson Institute and CGD, appeared before United States House Committee on Ways and Means hearing on "US–India Trade Relations: Opportunities and Challenges."
+During his testimony, he stated that "by discriminating against Indian companies and exporters, [US initiatives] will exert natural pressure on India to open up".

 Personal life

 Arvind Subramanian is married to Parul Subramanian and together they have three children.
-His elder brother is V S Krishnan who is a retired Indian Revenue Service Officer and a former Member of the Central Board of Excise and Customs (CBEC) and was a key player in piloting the Goods and Service Tax Bill.
+His elder brother is V. S. Krishnan, a retired Indian Revenue Service Officer and former Member of the Central Board of Excise and Customs (CBEC) and was a key player in piloting the Goods and Service Tax Bill.

-He is fond of both Indian and Western classical music, and owns a large collection of music Cassettes.
+He is fond of both Indian and Western classical music, and owns a large collection of music cassettes.
 He is interested in tennis and Arsenal FC.